UKHO/k6-workshop/README.md

 ## Exercise 3 - visualising output

-Tag your output by adding the following property to your options object:
+Tag your output by adding the following property to your options object, with a unique name:

 ```JSON
 tags: {